PNNL-Comp-Mass-Spec/protein-coverage-summarizer/PeptideToProteinMapper/bin/README.md

 Use `/K` to skip the protein coverage computation steps (enabling faster processing)

-Use `/A` to create a copy of the source file, but with a new column listing the mapped protein for each peptide.
-If a peptide maps to multiple proteins, then multiple lines will be listed
+Use `/A` to create the _AllProteins.txt file, listing each of the peptides in the input file, plus one line per mapped protein for that peptide

 Use `/L` to create a log file, optionally specifying the file name